Homework 1: Language models (58 points)#

 # c. cleaning / wrangling data (combines step 4 from sheet 1.1 and step 1.1 above)

-# d. splitting data into training and test set (we will not do any hyperparam tuning)
+# d. splitting data into training and validation set (we will not do any hyperparameter tuning)

 # (we don't need further training set wrangling)